qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 * The simultaneous usage of multiple uniflows should not introduce new privacy concerns

-[comment]: # (Find section to ID transport, link the attack and avoid rephrasing it multiple times)

 * Hosts must ensure that all the paths it uses actually reaches its peer to avoid packet flooding towards a victim (see Section 21.12.3 of
   {{I-D.ietf-quic-transport}})